Characters: Yu-Gi-Oh! Main Characters

 - Helpless Good Side: At first.
 Then he took multiple levels in badass in the manga's version of the Dungeon Dice Monsters arc (Dragons, Dice & Dungeons).

 - In the manga, he also receives one after Honda's Heroic Sacrifice during Death-T. The anime version of the Kaiba duel mentioned above mixed a bit of this in, as these respective moments marked where Yugi came to realize the existence of his other self.

-- Heroic Sacrifice: "The Seal only needs one of us!"
+- Heroic Sacrifice: In anime filler.
+"The Seal only needs one of us!"
+He gets better though.

-- Last Episode New Character: His deck also had these to contrast with his cards that came back for the finale, such as the Silent Swordsmen, Silent Magicians and the Gadgets.
+- Last Episode New Character: His final Duel Monsters deck also had these to contrast with his cards that came back for the finale, such as the Silent Swordsmen, Silent Magicians and the Gadgets.

 - Nice Job Breaking It, Hero: His completing of the Millennium Puzzle and unsealing the Shadow Games sets all the shenanigans that happens in the series into motion.

-- Older Alter Ego: As in 3000 years older, but he looks like what Yugi would be like if he actually looked his age
+- Older Alter Ego: As in 3000 years older, but since he died in his teens...

 - Older Than They Look: Yugi is meek, incredibly short, and sixteen years old.
 Would you believe that someone of his height and behavior was really a high-school student?